How to Build a Morning Routine You Actually Keep

 You have built this routine before.

 And in its place came the familiar guilt.
 The sense that you failed.
-The resolution to start again on Monday, or after the holidays, or when things settle down.
+The resolution to start again on Monday, or when things settle down.

 The problem was not your discipline.
 The problem was the routine itself — built for your best self, not the full range of selves you actually are.